nxp-mcuxpresso/mcuxsdk-doc/boards/Kinetis/twrkm35z75m/gettingStarted/gsindex.md

-# Getting Started with MCUXpresso SDK for TWR-KM35Z75M
+# Getting Started with Package

 ```{tocTree}